• Skip to primary navigation

 • In a large bowl mix flour, oats, cocoa, baking powder, baking soda, and salt; set aside.

 • Add banana mixture to the dry ingredients and mix until just combined.
-Do not overmix.
+Do not over mix.
 Stir in chocolate chips.

 • Divide between muffin cups and bake 18-22 minutes or until a toothpick inserted in the center comes out clean.